-My story starts with a simple question that popped into my head: How can I start becoming a good mother to my future children?
+My story starts with a simple question that popped in my head: How can I start becoming a good mother to my future children?

 Back then, I wasn't a mom, I wasn't even expecting.
 My husband and I had decided that we wanted to have a kid and it was only just the beginning of a new chapter for us.
 We were playing with the idea of being parents.

 I'm not gonna lie.
 I have been wanting to be a mom ever since I knew myself.
 It was a weird curiosity, I was just looking forward to the experience of pregnancy and birth: a set of sensations I wouldn't get to know any other way.
 I adore children.
 I always have.
 Nurturing a child with my own resources was my lifelong dream.